AbdulQuadrilebiyi/AbdulQuadrilebiyi.github.io/README.md

 Leadership had no reliable way to measure profitability at category or segment level, or to understand whether discounting was helping or hurting the business.
-The core question was — are we growing revenue while protecting our margins, and which segments and regions are actually profitable?
+The core question was are we growing revenue while protecting our margins, and which segments and regions are actually profitable?

 **Approach:**

-- Conducted end-to-end data validation across three raw tables — orders, customers and products — following Excel import into SQL Server
+- Conducted end-to-end data validation across three raw tables, orders, customers and products — following Excel import into SQL Server
 - Used CTEs, ROW_NUMBER() and RANK() Window Functions to deduplicate records and rank products and customers by revenue